Pradumnasaraf/DevOps/Jenkins/README.md

 ## Jenkisfile - Pipeline as Code

 Insted of configuring the pipeline in the Jenkins UI, we can define the entire pipeline in a Jenkinsfile and check it into source control.
-The the file name is case sensitive and must be named `Jenkinsfile`.
+The file name is case sensitive and must be named `Jenkinsfile`.

 **This pipeline can be written in two ways:**